+UPDATED MARCH 2026!
 There is so much to do in Yorkshire, it’s almost impossible to know where to begin!
-Besides the big cities like Leeds and Sheffield, smaller cities like York and Harrogate, there are so many small towns begging to be explored.
+Besides the big cities like Leeds and Sheffield, and smaller cities like York and Harrogate, there are so many small towns perfect for exploring.
 Knaresborough, in the Vale of York, is a picture perfect, quaint little town and easily accessed from York by train in less than 30 minutes.
-There’s enough here to keep you busy for a day—here’s how to spend one day in Knaresborough!
+It’s one of the best day trips from York!
+Here’s how to spend one day in Knaresborough.

 What to Do in Knaresborough